|Course Number:||EDU 5515 C31|

 1. Create a Summary of Learning – include reflection points on how mini-stories can be incorporated into classroom

 Workshop Assessments: Participation in Mini-stories in Topic Forums and Final Project.
-All rubrics posted in Moodle LMS.
+All rubrics posted in Canvas LMS.

 This course will apply the National Educational Technology Standards (NETS), the National Board for Professional Teaching Standards (NBPTS), and the Vermont Core Teaching Standards.